 New theorizing focuses on the dynamic interactions between regimes and movements.
-There is a growing recognition that movements and regimes change together or "coevolve" (Oliver & Myers, forthcoming a; Koopmans, forthcoming).
+There is a growing recognition that movements and regimes change together or "co-evolve" (Koopmans, 2002; Oliver & Myers, 2003a).
 One pattern has been shifting tactics of social control of protests.
-Instead of battling protesters in the streets, police agencies increasingly turned to processes of channeling and negotiation to blunt the disruptive force of protests while allowing protesters to have their say (della Porta, 1996, 1999; della Porta & Reiter, 1998; McCarthy, et al., 1998; McPhail et al., 1998; Rasler, 1996).
+Instead of battling protesters in the streets, police agencies increasingly turned to processes of channeling and negotiation to blunt the disruptive force of protests while allowing protesters to have their say (della Porta, 1996, 1999; della Porta & Reiter, 1998; McCarthy, McPhail, Smith & Crishock, 1998; McPhail, Schweingruber & McCarthy, 1998; Rasler, 1996).
 Movements, in turn, have evolved in response to shifting police practices.
-Protests in the US became more routine and less disruptive in the 1980s and 1990s (Oliver & Myers, 1999).
+Protests in the U.S. became more routine and less disruptive in the 1980s and 1990s (Oliver & Myers, 1999).
 As the mutual evolution and adaptation continued, the late 1990s saw the growth of a new generation of disruptive protesters who sought ways to evade police channeling and increase the disruption of their events (Smith, 2001).

 In addition to broadening the conception of political outcomes, scholars increasingly recognize the importance of broader patterns of change in culture, opinions, and lifestyles.
 An early voice in this shift was Gusfield (1981), who talked about "linear" and "nonlinear" conceptions of social movements, and stressed that movements could have many diffuse consequences that go far beyond the question of whether a particular goal has been attained.
 Oliver (1989) similarly envisioned a way of thinking about social movements as chains of action and reaction.
-Most scholars working in the field have long since recognized that movements have byproducts and unintended consequences (e.g. Deng, 1997; Giugni, 1999), and that 'success' or 'failure' hardly describe most of a movement's effects (Tilly, 1999: 268).
+Most scholars working in the field have long since recognized that movements have byproducts and unintended consequences (e.g. Deng, 1997; Giugni, 1999), and that "success" or "failure" hardly describe most of a movement's effects (Tilly, 1999, p.
+268).
 Other kinds of consequences include movement spillover effects (McAdam, 1988; Meyer & Whittier, 1994) in which one social movement inspires, influences, and provides personnel to other movements and effects on the subsequent personal life trajectories of activists; changes in public discussion (della Porta, 1999; Koopmans & Statham, 1999; Melucci & Lyyra, 1998); changes in the public definition of social issues (Gusfield, 1981); collective identity of social groups (Taylor & Whittier, 1992); and changes of meaning in everyday life (Melucci, 1985).